ree33cc/ai-hunting/README.md

 Main function not working, i have limited experience with async not looked at it yet. could use dif method of calling prob.

-The api and fetch stuff should work the rest is reletivley simple input handling and display.
+The api and fetch/ filter stuff should work the rest is reletivley simple input handling and display.

 Error handling should work.